 Studying hymns with your children will take some time and effort.
 But I can promise you that it will pay lifelong dividends.
 Let’s pass this heritage on to our children!

-…teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.”
+…teaching and admonishing one another with psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
 (Colossians 3:16)